 Here are some quick and easy ways to serve children high-octane choices from every food group, morning, noon and night.

 For kids and adults alike, eating more fruits and vegetables at every meal is important for health.
-At breakfast, enjoy fresh or frozen berries on cereal or in a smoothie, slices of melon or a glass of 100% orange juice; at lunch, serve crunchy baby carrots or sliced apples; for dinner, put brightly colored vegetables (broccoli, corn, sliced peppers, frozen peas or leafy green salad) at the center of every plate.
-Juice is a delicious way to get valuable nutrients; but it can’t replace eating whole fruits and vegetables, so get at least half of fruit choices from whole fruit.
+At breakfast, enjoy fresh or frozen berries on cereal or in a smoothie, slices of melon, a glass of 100% juice, or veggies mixed into eggs; at lunch, serve crunchy baby carrots or sliced apples; for dinner, put brightly colored vegetables (broccoli, corn, sliced peppers, frozen peas or leafy green salad) at the center of every plate.
+Juice is a delicious way to get valuable nutrients; but it can’t replace the benefits of eating whole fruits and vegetables, so get at least half of fruit choices from whole fruit.

-The nutrients in this group are important for kids, but most young people in America are not getting enough calcium or potassium.
+Dairy foods provide protein, calcium, potassium, magnesium and phosphorus – all of which are important nutrients for kids.
+Although, most young people in America are not getting enough calcium or potassium.
 Fortunately, it's easy to consume the three daily dairy servings to get the nutrients that children and teens need.
 There are many nutrient-rich, low-fat dairy products to choose from: an 8-ounce glass of low-fat milk with breakfast, lunch and dinner; fat-free or low-fat yogurt parfaits for breakfast or an after-school snack; or string cheese for an on-the-go energy snack.
 Non-dairy sources of these nutrients include fortified soy milk, soy yogurt and calcium-set tofu.

-Whether it's growing muscles or active brains, these nutrients are crucial for children.
+Whether it's growing muscles or active brains, in addition to the protein in these foods, this group provides iron, zinc and B-vitamins - nutrients crucial for children.
 Getting enough protein at every meal and snack helps with extending satiety (feeling comfortably satisfied after eating).

-While most kids eat plenty of protein at lunch and dinner, they don't necessarily get their protein fix with breakfast or snacks.
-Start their day with eggs, bean burritos or last night's leftovers.
-For snacks, provide nuts, peanut butter or other nut butters, hummus or other bean dips with raw veggies, sliced lean turkey.
+While most kids eat plenty of protein at lunch and dinner, they don't necessarily get the protein they need at breakfast or snacks.
+Options like eggs, yogurt and breakfast burritos work well in the morning.
+For snacks, nuts, peanut butter or other nut butters, hummus or other bean dips are great options